petracihalova/service-dashboard/README.md

 If the file does not exist, the mock data from `./data/test_data` are copied into `./data/` folder and displayed.

 ## Deployments page
+List of deployments downloaded from internal App Interface GitLab repo our team uses for deployments config.
+The app checks the links from the 'Overview' page, identifies all matches and download all related deployments.
+You can use `DEPLOY_TEMPLATE_IGNORE_LIST` variable to list all deployment templates you dont want do download (partial match is applied).

+Github, Gitlab and Jira tokens are required to download new data.

 ## Open Pull Requests page
 The 'Open Pull Requests' page displays open PRs from GitHub and GitLab (https://gitlab.cee.redhat.com) repos listed on the 'Overview' page.